dave1010/exploring-chatgpt-code-interpreter/README.md

 ## ChatGPT plugins

 Currently need Pro but then you get unlimited use.
+You might be able to get them working with [OpenPlugin](https://github.com/CakeCrusher/openplugin/tree/main).

 * **[Pandora](https://github.com/dave1010/pandora)** - ipen source and runs in a local Docker container.
 Has internet access and can install packages.
 (Made by me)
 * **Noteable** - Jupyter notebook, similar to ChatGPT.
 Has internet access and persists files.

 ## Using your own GPT API key

-Very cheap to try but keep an eye on your costs
+Very cheap to try but keep an eye on your costs.
+You could also point these to a local LLM (Llama, Falcon, StarCoder, etc) with [LocalAI](https://github.com/go-skynet/LocalAI).

 * **[GPT-Code UI](https://github.com/ricklamers/gpt-code-ui)**